Digital collection produced in conjunction with DAR Chicago Chapter on American Women or Early American History, 2014.

 We know what happens next.
 The colonists start to prepare for battle, calling out the militia and stockpiling weapons, the British attempt to seize these stores of weapons, and the battles of Lexington and Concord ensue.
 Both sides refused to yield and the war escalated from there.
 The war finally ended with the Treaty of Paris in 1783 and America finally became an independent country.

-The following documents span from before the war until almost the end of the war and they represent some of the ideals for which the Patriots stood.
+The documents in this section span from before the war until almost the end of the war and they represent some of the ideals for which the Patriots stood.
 As you read these documents think about how the American Revolution might have served the interests of this group.

 Questions to Consider